JacquesLucke/animation_nodes_manual/docs/user_guide/subprograms/loop.rst

 Example 8
 ---------

-In this illustrative example, we have two node trees that supposedly does the same thing, that is, hide the objects in a blender group and then show them.
-The only difference is, in the node tree on the right, we used the iterator as an output and used that output as the iterator of the second loop, while on the left node tree, we used the object list directly for both loops.
+In this illustrative example, we have two node trees that supposedly does the same thing, that is, hide the objects in a blender group and then show/unhide them.
+The only difference is, in the node tree on the right, we used the iterator as an output and used that output as the iterator of the second loop, while on the left node tree, we used the object list directly as the iterator for both loops.

 .. image:: images/loop_example8.png